OpenAI Swarm vs Microsoft AutoGen

 Cons

-- βLacks essential production features like state persistence and error handling
+- βLacks essential production features like state persistence and robust error handling

 - βLimited to basic educational coordination patterns without advanced orchestration

-- βMissing modern safety guardrails and validation mechanisms required for production
+- βMissing modern safety guardrails and validation mechanisms expected in production

-- βDocumentation explicitly directs users to migrate to OpenAI Agents SDK
+- βDocumentation directs users to consider OpenAI Agents SDK for newer agent development

 - βStateless design creates limitations for complex multi-turn conversation flows